neel2306/Forsk-Challenges/README.md

 **Version 1.0.0**

 Code challenges from my internship at the Forsk School of coding.
+The .txt files are the problem statement.

 ---
 # Requisites